toggledbits/Vera-PollRepair/README.md

 *PollRepair* is a plugin replacement for Vera Luup's broken polling.

-It does not run on openLuup directly.
-But, if you are an openLuup (or Hass or other) user with a bridged Vera system, PollRepair can be run on the Vera itself.

 ## Why PollRepair?

 Vera's polling is verifiably broken.
 At a certain point, it collapses under its own weight and bugs, sometimes taking the mesh with it.
 The first most-observable evidence of its flaws are that devices are not polled on time in large networks.
 Other observations include suspected bugs in concurrency or mesh interaction that cause deadlocks and Luup reloads when polling and other mesh activities are done at the same time.